Three Ways Automation Is Changing the Business of Architecture

 3. Data-Driven Workflows for Real-Time Collaboration

 For too long, architects have been working in file-based workflows.
-Collaboration has been in the form of episodic publish-addendum-revision cycles.
+Collaboration has been in the form of Publish-Addendum-Revision cycles.
 A new type of workflow is needed.
-I see an accelerating effort to change to data-driven workflows in the cloud.
+I see an accelerating effort toward data-driven workflows in the cloud.

-Firms possess vast amounts of data, including in areas like sustainability, energy modeling, and LEED certification.
+Firms possess vast amounts of data.
 However, the challenge lies in effectively sharing this data internally and externally.
 The abundance of data in files, BIM models, and other sources creates an opportunity for architects to unlock valuable insights and streamline their workflows.

 I believe every designer and architecture firm is going to face key decisions: